Bhuribhat/Neural-Networks-and-Deep-Learning/Neural Network from Scratch/README.md

 print('Test Accuracy: {}'.format(test_acc))
 ```

-In this example, __x_train__ and __y_train__ are the training data and labels, and __x_test__ and __y_test__ are the test data and labels.
+- __x_train__ and __y_train__ are the training data and labels.
+- __x_test__ and __y_test__ are the test data and labels.

 The input shape of the first dense layer is __(8,)__, indicating that the input data has __8 features__.
 The first hidden layer has 16 units and uses the ReLU activation function, while the output layer has 1 unit and uses the sigmoid activation function.
 The model is compiled with the Adam optimizer and binary cross-entropy loss function, and trained for 10 epochs with a batch size of 32.
 After training, the test accuracy is evaluated and printed.